stevehillin/stevehillin/README.md

 Senior Python Developer
 -----------------------

 Devops since before devops was a thing, I've worked in various-sized groups in multiple industries, from Telecommuncations to MSP's.
+I have a need to solve problems in an elegant way.

 * 🌍  I'm based in Houston, Texas
 * ✉️  You can contact me at [stevehillin@gmail.com](mailto:stevehillin@gmail.com)